 November 28: Joan's friend, Rosalind Russell, dies of cancer in Beverly Hills, California.

-November 30: Joan is offended when she watches Carol Burnett spoofs Joan's performance in "Torch Song" (1953) in a sketch called "Torchy Song" on her comedy variety show.
-Burnett reported that she had previously telephoned Joan to get an "o.k." before performing the sketch.
+November 30: Joan is reportedly offended when she watches "The Carol Burnett Show" spoof her performance in "Torch Song" during a sketch called "Torchy Song."
+Burnett later said that she had previously telephoned Joan to get an "ok" before performing the sketch.

-December: Joan begins giving away several of her personal possessions to close friends (Source: Carleton Varney)
+December: Joan begins giving away personal possessions to close friends (Source: Carleton Varney)

 December: Because of back pain, Joan orders a new, firmer mattress.
 Until the new mattress can be delivered, Joan places her existing mattress on the floor for added support.
 (Source: "Crawford: The Last Years")

-Late December: Friend, Carl Johnes, visits Joan for the last time.
+Late December: Joan's friend, Carl Johnes, visits her for the last time.
 Johnes finds Joan looking thinner and walking slumped over due to back pain.

-When a grocery delivery arrives during his visit, Joan insists on carrying the bags into the kitchen herself without help.
+When a grocery delivery arrives at Joan's apartment during his visit, Joan insists on carrying the bags into the kitchen on her own without help.
 (Source: Crawford: The Last Years")

 © All original Joan Crawford research and original text herein is property of Webmaster Bryan Johnson and is copyright protected by the United States Copyright Act of 1976.
 Copyright © Bryan Johnson